 Unhealthy cholesterol, particularly low-density lipoprotein (LDL) cholesterol, forms a fatty substance called plaque, which builds up on the arterial walls of the heart.
 Smaller plaques remain soft, but older, larger plaques tend to develop fibrous caps with calcium deposits.

 - The calcified and inelastic arteries eventually become narrower (a condition known as stenosis).
 As this process continues, blood flow slows and prevents sufficient oxygen-rich blood from reaching the heart.
-This condition leads to angina (chest pain) and when atherosclerotic plaques are damaged (e.g. Rupture) can lead to sudden blockages and heart attack.
+This condition can lead to angina (chest pain) and when atherosclerotic plaques are damaged (e.g. Rupture) can lead to sudden blockages and heart attack.
 When damage is sufficient to impair the pumping of the heart, heart failure can result.